 Orbit Propagation Methods

-There exist three main methods to propagate the orbit: numerical integration, use of analytical models, and use of semi-analytical models.
+There exist three main methods to propagate the orbit: numerical integration, use of semi-analytical models, and use of analytical models [16,22].

 Numerical Integration: The position and velocity at future times are obtained by direct numerical integration of the differential equations of motion, while using accurate enough expressions for the forces that affect the motion.
 This is the most accurate method to propagate the orbit.

 Analytical Models: For some applications or studies, computation efficiency is preferred to accuracy, and that is when analytical models may be useful.
 They yield a direct expression of the position and velocity at some future time as a function of the orbit elements given at some initial instant.
 Analytical models are derived by using a mathematical formulation of the effects of the forces on the spacecraft.
-For the analytical computation to be possible, the expression of the forces must be simple enough, hence the lesser accuracy of these models.
+For the analytical computation to be possible, the expression of the forces must be simplified, hence the lesser accuracy of these models.
 One of the most commonly seen such models is SGP4, one of a group of simplified propagation models, which is used to propagate two-line element sets.
-SGP4 considers some main effects of the Earth, Sun, and Moon gravity plus a simplified model for atmospheric drag.
+SGP4 considers some main effects of the Earth, Sun, and Moon gravity plus a simplified model for atmospheric drag [32].

 Semi-analytical Models: These models are mainly used for accurate propagation over long periods of time.
 Analytical expressions of the long term effects of the forces (described more accurately than in the case of analytical models) are first obtained.
 These effects are then integrated numerically.
 As only the long-term effects are considered, big time steps can be used in the integration process, which enables saving a lot of computation time.
-An example of a semi-analytical model is the Draper Semianalytic Satellite Theory (DSST).
+An example of a semi-analytical model is the Draper Semianalytic Satellite Theory (DSST) [22].